CvejovicZ95/friends/README.md

   - Comment on Posts: Users can leave comments on posts.
   - Edit/Delete Comments: Users can edit or delete their own comments.
   - View Profiles: Users can view their own profile and posts, as well as the profiles and posts of other users.
-  - Users can add other users for friends if they wanna chat.

 - **Real-Time Chat:**

   - Real-time chat communication between users via Socket.io.
-- Notifications for undread messages.
+  - Notifications for unread messages.
   - Sound for new message

 ## Technologies Used